I used to have bats in my belfry.

 Ok, so I don't really have a belfry.
 In my attic, though.
 And they got into the house from there pretty frequently.

 I remember the first time it happened.
 My wife and I were sound asleep one sultry July night when we were jolted awake by our cat doing the Daytona 500 on our bed.
 After about 7 circuits she left the bed and careened down the hall into the living room.
 We could hear her bouncing off various pieces of furniture.
-This definitely fell into the category of What The Hell
+This definitely fell into the category of What The Hell?

 Stumbling down the hall and flicking a light switch revealed two small bats fluttering around our living room in that remarkably unbirdlike way of flying bats have.
 A peeping tom, had one been peeping, would have got quite a kick out of watching us, myself with a tennis racquet, my wife with a broom, trying to herd these little creatures towards a propped open front door.
 It was a good twenty minutes before we could manage to get both of them to escape into the night.
 A bizarre experience, to be sure.